-- (1) Education.
-Masters or doctorate in psychology, law, social work, counseling, medicine, or related degrees and relevant training or experience. - (2) Training and experience. -
+(1) Education. - Masters or doctorate in psychology, law, social work, counseling, medicine, or related degrees and relevant training or experience.

-- a.
-No less than five years of related professional postdegree experience. b.
-Participation in 24 hours of training in topics of developmental stages of children, dynamics of high conflict families, stages and effects of divorce, problem solving techniques, mediation, and legal issues. - c.
-Participation in parenting coordinators seminars which will provide continuing education, group discussion, and peer review and support on a monthly basis. - (3) Licensing.
+- (2) Training and experience. - 1 2 No less than five years of related professional postdegree 3 experience.
+Participation in 24 hours of training in topics of developmental 4 b.
+5 stages of children, dynamics of high-conflict families, stages 6 and effects of divorce, problem solving techniques, mediation, 7 and legal issues.
+8 Participation in parenting coordinators seminars which will c.
+9 provide continuing education, group discussion, and peer - (3) Licensing.
 Current license in the parenting coordinator's area of practice, if applicable.